enactjs/docs/src/pages/docs/tutorials/tutorial-hello-enact/basics/index.md

 ```
 You'll notice that by introducing `<div>` we no longer have valid JavaScript!
 In fact, it looks a lot like valid HTML.
 That's because React introduces [JSX](https://reactjs.org/docs/jsx-in-depth.html), which is a JavaScript syntax extension.
 In order to make JSX runnable by the browser, it has to be converted to JavaScript.
 With Enact, this is handled during the build process using [webpack](https://webpack.js.org) and [babel](https://babeljs.io/).
 More on this [later](#running-the-app).

+You may wonder why import `React` even if it's not explicitly used.
+That is because it's used by transpiled JavaScript which was JSX.
+Thus, importing `React` was necessary to use JSX.
+After React 17, these are [improved](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html#whats-different-in-the-new-transform), so no longer needed to import it.
+You can remove the code (`import React from 'react'`) since our app uses React 17.

 #### Exporting the App

 Now that we've defined our component, the last step is to export it from the module so it can be consumed.
 This is accomplished with the [`export` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export), which is another new feature in the ES6 modules [spec](https://262.ecma-international.org/6.0/#sec-exports).
 You can export a value as the `default` export of the module, a named export, or both!